pjoneja/Portfolio/README.md

 ## Physics Simulations, The Cooper Union
 A project-based class that took a deep dive into algorithms.
 Topics covered included numerical integration, computing derivatives, solving ODEs with higher-order Runge-Kutta methods, optimization algorithms, Fourier transforms.

 [My final project](https://github.com/pjoneja/TippeTop) was a visual simulation of a special kind of spinning top called a [*tippe top*](https://github.com/pjoneja/TippeTop).
-The [paper](https://github.com/pjoneja/TippeTop/blob/master/Joneja-TippeTop.pdf) I wrote proved that the code I wrote followed physical laws of conservation of angular momentum and energy while minimizing error.
+The [paper](https://github.com/pjoneja/TippeTop/blob/master/Joneja-TippeTop.pdf) I wrote proved that the simulation followed physical laws of conservation of angular momentum and energy while minimizing computational error.

 All projects in Python.
 Read about [all the other projects in the folder here](https://github.com/pjoneja/Portfolio/tree/master/Physics%20Simulations)